gambolputty/wiktionary-de-parser/README.md

 ### Adding new extraction methods

-All extraction methods must return a `Dict()` and accept the following arguments:
+An extraction method must return a `Dict()` and takes the following arguments:

 - `title` (_string_): The title of the current Wiktionary page
 - `text` (_string_): The [Wikitext](https://en.wikipedia.org/wiki/Wiki#Editing) of the current word entry/section